Whistleblower Retaliation and Severance Package Negotiation

 Crawford v.
 Washington, 541 U.S. 36 (2004) (criminal defense of Mr. Crawford in Thurston County attempted murder case led to the U.S. Supreme Court’s significant, unanimous expansion of the 6th Amendment right of confrontation).

 Frunz v.
 City of Tacoma, 468 F.3d 1141 (9th Cir.
-2006) (Federal 4th Amendment warrantless search and seizure violations, and excessive use of force verdict for Ms. Frunz affirmed on appeal; constitutional protections clarified and expanded).
+2006) (Federal 4th Amendment warrantless search and seizure violations, and excessive use of force verdict for Ms. Frunz affirmed on appeal with clarified and expanded constitutional protections).

 Currier v.
 Northland Servs., Inc., 182 Wn.
 App.
 733, 332 P.3d 1006 (2014) (WLAD retaliation verdict for Mr. Currier as an independent contractor after opposing what he reasonably perceived to be discriminatory acts under state law against discrimination).